 When you misclassify an employee as an independent contractor, you deny them the option of enrolling in benefits programs, like health insurance and retirement plans.
 And, you fail to provide overtime wages and withhold and contribute necessary payroll taxes.

-If you misclassify workers, you will be forced to pay back taxes, penalties, and interest.
-States will require you to pay back payments for unemployment insurance and workers’ compensation premiums.
+Misclassifying workers results in penalties, interest, and back taxes.
+States require you to pay back payments for unemployment insurance and workers’ compensation premiums.

-Avoid misclassifying workers by understanding the difference between an independent contractor vs. employee.
+Avoid misclassifying workers by understanding the difference between an independent contractor and employee.